 After you have installed PostGIS and enabled a database to use it, you may want to create your own AMI to preserve the current state of your machine.
 See Create your own AMI for more information.

 Tune database configuration settings

 In most cases, the default configuration settings for the databases that store enterprise geodatabases are sufficient.
 However, if you have a more complex system with many users and large amounts of data and are using multiple Elastic Block Store (EBS) volumes, you have the option to alter the configuration of the PostgreSQL database cluster or SQL Server Standard instance.

-The PostgreSQL database cluster or SQL Server instance provided with the ArcGIS for Server AMI has been configured for an Amazon standard large instance (7.5 GB memory).
-However, you may choose a different ArcGIS for Server AMI type with a larger memory footprint or have a different workflow for which you require nondefault configuration settings.
+The PostgreSQL database cluster or SQL Server instance provided with the Esri AMIs has been configured for an Amazon standard large instance.
+However, you may choose a different Esri AMI type with a larger memory footprint or have a different workflow for which you require nondefault configuration settings.

-To change these configuration settings, you must connect directly to the DBMS using DBMS tools.
+To change these configuration settings, you must connect directly to the database management system on the AWS instance using database management system tools or a SQL client.
 See PostgreSQL or SQL Server's documentation for information on configuration settings and how to alter them.